 P2P & torrent policy

+Can you use PIA for torrenting?
 Private Internet Access allows P2P and torrent traffic on all their servers.
 However, if you connect to servers located in countries that have a strict no P2P/torrent policy the traffic will be routed through other servers via a VPN channel.

 - It offers KillSwitch and DNS leak protection.